MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 - Business and Non-business connectors can’t share data within the same consumption experience in Microsoft Power Platform.

-  - For example, if you add the Dataverse connector in the *Business* category, and Microsoft Outlook in the *Non-business* category, you won’t be able to create a Power Automate flow that gets the output of an AI Builder model and sends it to a recipient in Outlook.
+  - For example, if you add the Dataverse connector in the *Business* category, and Microsoft Outlook in the *Non-business* category, you aren't able to create a Power Automate flow that gets the output of an AI Builder model and sends it to a recipient in Outlook.

 - Blocked connectors can’t be used in Power Platform consumption experiences.